Every Credit Score Explained

 PRBC Score (often scaled 100–850) is used to evaluate applicants with little or no traditional credit history.
 Consumers can self-enroll and authorize providers to verify payment history for rent, utilities, cable, phone, and insurance payments.

-eCredible Consumer Reporting
+EeCredable Consumer Reporting

-Builds credit files from verified utility and telecom payments.
+eCredable builds credit files from verified utility and telecom payments.
 Consumers can connect accounts and have them reported to TransUnion, creating a tradeline visible in mainstream scores.

-Buy Now, Pay Later (BNPL) Scores
+Buy Now, Pay Later Scores

 “Because repayment terms are short (6 weeks to 12 months), lenders and bureaus are still testing how much weight BNPL data should carry in traditional scoring models.”